As long as philosophy is concerned, ontologies are meant to distinguish between realms of knowledge and their description through languages.

 - Effective: the axioms singled out are not meant to be the pillars of some absolute truth, but rather to serve as logical hubs for sound and effective EA categories.
 They should therefore only be judged on their effectiveness in supporting clear and concise EA definitions.

-Set of instances managed uniformly, independently of their nature.
+Set of individuals managed uniformly, independently of their nature.

-Unique value associated with an instance: External identities are defined independently of the organization or system under consideration.
+Unique value associated with individuals: External identities are defined independently of the organization or system under consideration.
 External identities can be biological, social, or designed; they are not exclusive (e.g., social security number and fingerprints).
-Internal identities are used to manage systems components independently of environments.
+Internal identities are used to manage individuals within organizations or systems independently of environments.

 - A symbol is a sign pointing to something else (referent).